 Each resident's healthcare needs appeared to be met by the care provided in the centre.
 Each of the residents had their own GP who they visited as required.
 A healthy diet and lifestyle was being promoted for both residents.
-There was an individual 'staff guide to support health needs' document in place for both residents.
+Specific diet requirements for one of the residents were being supported with specific food items being purchased and stored separately for this resident.
 Emergency transfer sheets were available with pertinent information for each resident should they require emergency transfer to hospital.